 According to Neale Mahoney, Assistant Professor of Economics at University of Chicago, “We are hoping to identify which types of household benefit the most from medical debt relief, so medical debt relief can get the highest bang-for-the-buck.”

 “Our research hopes to bring the issue of consumer medical debt into the spotlight by precisely measuring its consequences for debtors,” said Francis Wong from UC/Berkeley.
 “We hope our work will eventually inform policy to improve the way the healthcare system manages patient financial care.”

 “By studying how the relief of the medical debt burden affect people’s finances, include their ability to pay off student and auto loans and credit card and mortgage debt”, said Ray Kluender, a PhD candidate at MIT, “we hope to better understand whether the relief of debt (medical debt in particular) can help spring people out of debt traps and avoid bankruptcy.”

 RIP Medical Debt has already attracted public attention for its unique charity work.

 Craig Antico and Jerry Ashton are veterans of the collections industry upset by industry abuses.
-Inspired by the medical debt forgiveness campaign of Occupy Wall Street, they founded RIP Medical Debt (ripmedicaldebt.org) in 2014 as a 501(c)(3) charity based in Rye, New York.
+They founded RIP Medical Debt (ripmedicaldebt.org) in 2014 as a 501(c)(3) charity based in Rye, New York.